You can organise users into groups to manage them as group members all at once for two main purposes:

-You can manage permissions of all users in a group by setting the access roles and rights at group level.
-Read ' How to manage access rights of users and groups'.
+- To manage access rights – define access rights for all members of a group at once instead of defining the rights for each user by setting the access rights at the group level.
+Read further "How to manage access rights of users and groups".